What is a Budget Manual? – Meaning and definition

 • The entire process budgeting program including the timetable for periodical reporting.
 A schedule should be drawn for this.

-• Purpose, specimen form and the number of copy to be used for each report and statement-Budget centres involved should also be stated clearly.
+• Purpose, specimen form and the number of copies to be used for each report and statement centres involved should also be stated clearly.

 • Length of the budget period and control periods should be clearly started.

-• Procedure to be followed throughout the system should be explained in clear terms.
+• The procedure to be followed throughout the system should be explained in clear terms.

 • A method of accounting and control of expenditure.

-• Outline of the main budget and their accounting relationships.
+• Outline the main budget and its accounting relationships.

 • Explanations of key budgets.